Ways to work with Databricks

 • Skips the assets that have been registered via JDBC.

-• If any assets were removed or excluded from the integration, they are marked as Missing from source.
+• Marks any assets that were removed or excluded from the integration as Missing from source.
 You can manually remove them.

-Important Use the same System asset for the integration and the registration.
+Important Use the same System asset for both integration and registration.
 Otherwise, assets will be duplicated.

-Switching to working exclusively with the Databricks Unity Catalog integration (beta)
+Switching to working only with Databricks Unity Catalog integration (in preview)

 1. Go to the existing Databricks Unity Catalog synchronization capability.